What OCD Therapy Helps With

 Harm OCD

 Intrusive fears of accidentally or intentionally hurting yourself or someone else can take over your mind.
 You might avoid sharp objects, driving, or even certain people, fearing you’ll lose control, even though you never want to cause harm.
+Our article on Harm OCD explains this pattern in more detail.

 Checking OCD